 An idea is not copyrightable, but if you put it in a recorded format (a "fixed expression of idea") and it meets originality criteria, copyright is automatic.

-Ownership of a copyrighted work includes the right to control the use of that work.
 Use of such work by others during the term of the copyright requires either permission from the author or reliance on the doctrine of fair use.
 Failure to do one or the other will expose the user to a claim of copyright infringement for which the law provides remedies including payment of money damages to the copyright owner.